 What are the risks of playing at an illegal offshore online sports betting site?

-You risk having your private information leaked if you play at an illegal site.
+If you play at an illegal site, you risk having your private information leaked.
 In addition, some sites might not give players their winnings.
-Winning players at offshore sports betting sites may have their accounts closed for no reason and government authorities may seize player funds from payment processors.
+Winning players at offshore sports betting sites may have their accounts closed for no reason, and government authorities may seize player funds from payment processors.

 Can I bet at legal US sportsbooks using cryptocurrencies?